robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-24/Activities/Day-3-Wireshark/Unsolved/ReadMe.md

 You must inspect your traffic capture to answer the following questions in your Network Report:
 1. What is the domain name of the users' custom site?
+   1. DESKTOP-86J4BX.frank-n-ted.com

 2. What is the IP address of the Domain Controller (DC) of the AD network?
+   1. 10.6.12.12

 3. What is the name of the malware downloaded to the 10.6.12.203 machine?
-   - Once you have found the file, export it to your Kali machine's desktop.
+   - june11.dll
 4. Upload the file to [VirusTotal.com](https://www.virustotal.com/gui/).
+   1. done

 5. What kind of malware is this classified as?
+   1. Trojan.Yakes

 #### Vulnerable Windows Machines